kilnyy/Terse-gReader/README.md

  * Remove all the picture from article in order to cut off dage usage.
  * Automatic mark articles as read.
- * Easy to used in mobile phone.
+ * Easy to used on mobile phone.

 ###Requirements:
  * web.py